 The Rhode Island Attorney General wrote "that daily fantasy sports may currently operate legally", but there is no codified statute.
-A bill to legalize daily fantasy sports has been introduced in the state legislature.
+A bill to legalize daily fantasy sports has been introduced in the state legislature and has been active throughout 2017.

-There are also a number of other states that have introduced bills that are still in the early stages of the legislative process: Alabama, Georgia, Hawaii, Illinois, and Vermont.
+There are also a number of other states that have introduced bills that are still in the early stages of the legislative process: Alabama, Florida, Georgia, Texas, and Oregon.